- Off road parking

 Llanfachraeth 1 mile.
 A delightful, stone-built detached Grade II listed farmhouse on a working arable farm, in an isolated position at the end of a long track, 1 mile from Llanfachraeth village and its local pub, yet just a few hundred metres' walk to the coast, deserted coves and beaches found along this craggy western coast of Anglesey.
 This lovely Anglesey cottage is a Grade II listed building dating back to 1849, and has been sympathetically restored to retain many original features, with exposed beams, sash windows, slate floors, and low doorways throughout.
 This Anglesey cottage offers a fitted kitchen with pantry/utility room, a separate dining room with exposed beams, Rayburn stove and upright piano, and two delightful sitting rooms, allowing the adults to relax in one room, whilst the children play in the other.
 Outside, this Anglesey cottage is set in an Area of Outstanding Natural Beauty and there are fantastic views of Holyhead Bay and the cottage has its own private track down to the coast.
 There is an enclosed lawn, a safe place for the children to play whilst you sit and soak up the sunshine, or cook the catch of the day over the BBQ.
 This Anglesey cottage is in a secluded location, set in the centre of 100 acres of the owners' farmland, next to some of the farm's old outbuildings, now used for storage, offering a fantastic chance to get away from it all.
 This cottage on Anglesey is also in a great location for Melin Llynon windmill, South Stack Lighthouse, Anglesey Sea Zoo, Plas Newydd NT mansion, beautiful Snowdonia and is close enough to Holyhead Port to even enjoy a day-trip to Ireland.
 An ideal Anglesey cottage to enjoy a year-round seaside holiday in a lovely, peaceful coastal location.

-Three bedrooms: 1 x twin, 2 x double.
-Bathroom with roll-top bath, shower cubicle, basin and WC.
-Fitted kitchen with pantry/utility.
+Three bedrooms: 2 x double, 1 x twin.
+Bathroom with roll-top bath, separate shower, basin and WC.
+Kitchen with pantry/utility.
 Dining room with Rayburn stove and piano.
 Sitting room with woodburner.
 Second sitting room.

-Oil central heating with woodburner in sitting room.
-Electric oven and hob, microwave, fridge, washing machine and freezer in utility, TV with Freeview/DVD, additional TV in 2nd sitting room, CD/radio.
+Oil central heating with woodburner.
+Electric oven and hob, microwave, fridge, freezer, washing machine, dishwasher, 2 x TVs with Freeview, DVD, CD/radio.
 All fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, stairgate and highchair on request.
 Off road parking for 6 cars and watercraft.
 Use of owners' mountain bikes on request (at own risk) plus bike storage.
 Enclosed lawned garden with furniture and BBQ, plus ample open land.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
 Note: Cottage is accessed via a long unadopted track.

 - Last minute